Dendrochirus: Taxonomy

+This genus is classified within the tribe Pteroini of the subfamily Scorpaeninae within the family Scorpaenidae.

+History

 Dendrochirus was described as a genus in 1839 by the English naturalist William Swainson.
 Swainson also named the genera Brachirus and Brachyrus in the same work but in later pages.
 In 1876 Pieter Bleeker revised the genus and chose Dendrochirus as the name for the genus.
 In 1882 Joseph Swain designated Pterois zebra, described by Georges Cuvier from Mauritius in 1829, as the type species of Brachyrus which he considered to be a synonym of Pterois.
-This genus is classified within the tribe Pteroini of the subfamily Scorpaeninae within the family Scorpaenidae.

 Some authorities divide the genus into two subgenera, the subgenus Dendrochirus containing all the species except D. biocellatus which is in the monotypic subgenus Nemapterois which was created by Henry Weed Fowler in 1938.
 This genus and the genus Petrois are closely related and it has been suggested that they form a single genus, Pterois.

+In 2023, Dendrochirus was found to be non-monophyletic, so several species were moved to the genera Neochirus and Nemapterois.

+Etymology

 The genus name is a compound of dendro, meaning "tree", and cheirus, which means "hand", originally this genus was considered to be a subgenus of Pterois with branched rays in the pectoral fin.